 Resettlement Action Plans have been developed in collaboration with relevant authorities and local stakeholders.
 These plans outline the procedures and measures to be followed to mitigate potential negative effects, compensate for losses, for affected people by the projects.

-Out of the 19,140 affected households, 775 households (around 5,000 people) reside on the affected land and living conditions.
+Out of the 19,262 affected households, 775 households (around 5,000 people) reside on the affected land and are relocated on better conditions.

 Regarding the participation in the process by affected households: